Guge kingdom | 古格王朝遗址

 Guge kingdom also known as “Xiang-Xiong Kingdom,” was the first kingdom of Tibet, built at present-day Zanda county in Western Tibet.
 The site of this kingdom was the capital, which was the first city where people inhabited in Tibet.
 It is approximately 300 kilometers west of Mount Kailash , 190 kilometers south from Ali (Shi-Quan-He), the administrative capital of the Ali Area.

-Guge kingdom was known as “heartland” or “Inner Xiang-Xiong” in contrast to Central Tibet known as “The middle Xiang-Xiong.”
+It was regarded as “heartland” or “Inner Xiang-Xiong” in contrast to Central Tibet known as “The middle Xiang-Xiong.”
 The eastern Tibet of Kham & Amdo are referred to as “Outlying Xiang-Xiong” since 2,800 B.C.

 The religion of Bon is sourced from Guge and was a native religion of Tibet.
 It has been mixed with Buddhism spreading from “India and forming the current Tibetan Religion